 Returning to work after a long break, especially when it’s because of stress or burnout isn’t easy.
 Before you decide to return, make sure you’re fully prepared to not only delve back into high-pressure situations but also deal with it adequately.

 In the aftermath of a burnout situation, self-care is the most important thing to focus on.
 This includes addressing the bigger elephants in the room like seeing a mental health professional until you feel equipped to handle work pressures and the smaller elephants like making small but sure changes to your daily routine.

-The point of all this self-care is to start prioritizing your mental health over work and identifying the first signs of chronic stress.
+The point of all this self-care is to start prioritising your mental health over work and identifying the first signs of chronic stress.
 Not just that, you should be able to take a step back if need be and avoid putting yourself in the situations that led to your breakdown in the first place.

-How you approach work can also make or break your relationship with stress.
+How you approach work can also make or break your relationship with stress

 Stress management is the most important skill you should develop to prevent another spiral.
 Work at a steady pace, and don’t try to multi-task, even if it’s something you’d usually pride yourself on.
 If you see yourself falling back into old patterns of approaching work or managing stress, don’t be afraid to speak to your bosses about your responsibilities, and your therapist about stress management techniques.

 While some things like company policies on mental health are out of your control, there are always smaller steps you can, nay, need to take to ensure your mental wellbeing in the workplace.

 The smaller things can have a bigger impact than you think